Topological complexity of the work map: Introduction

 depending on the locations of the robots, and with values on the {\em workspace} $Y$ which is often described as a subspace of some Euclidean space $\mathbb{R}^N$.
 Hence, an algorithm controlling the task performed by the multi-robot system can be described, as before, in terms of the work map.

-These examples motivate the main purpose of this article which is to propose the notion of {\em topological complexity of a (work) map} as a generalization of the topological complexity of a given configuration space.
+These examples motivate the main purpose of this article which is to propose the notion of {\em topological complexity of a (work) map} together with its {\em naive}\footnote{The notion of naive topological complexity was suggested by Shmuel Weinberger.} or {\em strict} version as a generalization of the topological complexity of a given configuration space\footnote{Finding an appropriate notion of topological complexity of a map was a problem raised by A. Dranishnikov on his course at the event {\em ``Applied Algebraic Topology, Advanced Courses''} held at the CIEM, Castro Urdiales, Spain, in 2014.}.